kamalsth/Student-Management-System/README.md

 # Student-Management-System
-Student Management System using Java spring boot and mysql.
+Demo of Student Management System using Java spring boot and mysql.

 **1) Add new student's data**